sharpysss/Computer-Graphics-Labs/README.md

-# computer-graphics-labs
+# graphics-labs
-Template files for the module Computer Graphics taught at the Manchester Metropolitan University.
+Template code for the module Computer Graphics